In Bloom

 A Blog By Phase And Flow

-Here, you don’t have to be impressive.
+You don’t have to be impressive here.

 You don’t have to be perfect.

-You definitely don’t have to be “thriving.”
+And you definitely don’t have to be thriving.

 The body, as learned